ibm-cloud-docs/openshift/openshift_cli_ks_plugin.md

 **Command options**:
 <dl>
 <dt><code>-c, --cluster <em>CLUSTER</em></code></dt>
-<dd>The name or ID of the cluster.
-This value is required.</dd>
+<dd>Required: The name or ID of the cluster.</dd>

 <dt><code>-n, --namespace <em>KUBERNETES_NAMESPACE</em></code></dt>
-<dd>The name of the {{site.data.keyword.openshiftshort}} project where you want to create the Kubernetes secret for your service credentials.
-This value is required.</dd>
+<dd>Required: The name of the {{site.data.keyword.openshiftshort}} project where you want to create the Kubernetes secret for your service credentials.</dd>

 <dt><code>--key <em>SERVICE_INSTANCE_KEY</em></code></dt>
-<dd>The name or GUID of an existing service key.
-This value is optional.
+<dd>Optional: The name or GUID of an existing service key.
 When you use the `service-binding` command, new service credentials are automatically created for your service instance and assigned the IAM **Writer** service access role for IAM-enabled services.
 If you want to use an existing service key that you created earlier, use this option.
-If you define a service key, you cannot set the `--role` option at the same time because your service keys are already created with a specific IAM service access role. </dd>
+If you define a service key, you cannot set the `--role` option at the same time because your service keys are already created with a specific IAM service access role.</dd>

 <dt><code>--role <em>IAM_SERVICE_ROLE</em></code></dt>
 <dd>The {{site.data.keyword.cloud_notm}} IAM role that you want the service key to have.
 This value is optional and can be used for IAM-enabled services only.
 If you do not set this option, your service credentials are automatically created and assigned the IAM **Writer** service access role.
 If you want to use existing service keys by specifying the `--key` option, do not include this option.<br><br>
 To list available roles for the service, run `ibmcloud iam roles --service <service_name>`.
 The service name is the name of the service in the catalog, which you can get by running `ibmcloud catalog search`.</dd>

 <dt><code>--service <em>SERVICE_INSTANCE</em></code></dt>
-<dd>The name of the {{site.data.keyword.cloud_notm}} service instance that you want to bind.
-To find the name, run <code>ibmcloud service list</code> for Cloud Foundry services, and <code>ibmcloud resource service-instances</code> for IAM-enabled services.
-This value is required.</dd>
+<dd>Required: The name of the {{site.data.keyword.cloud_notm}} service instance that you want to bind.
+To find the name, run <code>ibmcloud service list</code> for Cloud Foundry services, and <code>ibmcloud resource service-instances</code> for IAM-enabled services.</dd>

 <dt><code>-q</code></dt>
-<dd>Do not show the message of the day or update reminders.
-This value is optional.</dd>
+<dd>Optional: Do not show the message of the day or update reminders.</dd>
 </dl>

 **Example**: